The Pros and Cons of Collaborative Writing

 If you’re still unsure, check out Army of Brass for yourself and see what collaborative writing can produce. 🙂

-Pre-order your ebook copy of Army of Brass for $.99 and receive it on Friday, April 27!
+Order your e-book copy of Army of Brass on Amazon.